lancewood1/cloud-native-course-errata/README.md

 ### Lab Extras (for Scaling)

+-   [This is disabled in GAIA]
--   Try auto-scaling available in the App Manager as following
+    Try auto-scaling available in the App Manager as following

     - Start with 3 instances of `articulate`
     - Use `CPU utlization` so that it scales down to 1 when